BrennenJohnston/braille-card-and-cylinder-stl-generator/REFACTORING_ROADMAP.md

 - If geometry outputs regress, revert the last commit and add a targeted test.
 - If boolean ops get flaky, temporarily switch engines via a config flag and continue refactoring.
 - **Pin `manifold3d` version** in `requirements.txt` to a known-good version to avoid backend changes affecting boolean operation results during refactoring.
+- **⚠️ Boolean operations are stable** - `app/geometry/booleans.py` is actively used.
+Previous modifications caused errors.
+Test thoroughly before any changes.

 ---